rluu/pricechartingtool/README.txt

 pricechartingtool
   |
+  |- conf: Hold configuration information.
+  |
   |- data: Holds emphemeris data to be used with the Swiss Ephemeris.
   |
   |- doc:  Holds some documentation.
+  |
+  |- logs: Holds log files.
+  |
+  |- misc: Miscellaneous scripts and utilities.
+  |        Some of these interact with saved files from the application.
+  |        Some are merely CSV file generators and data formatting scripts.
   |
   |- resources:  Holds image files that are processed into a resource .py file.
   |              See file resources/images/source.txt for more details on the
   |              images used.